 Personal identity number and naming the child

 If you live in Sweden and give birth in Sweden, the midwife issues a birth certificate (födelseanmälan) and sends it to the Swedish Tax Agency (Skatteverket).
-The child’s birth is then registered in the population register, and the child is assigned a personal identity number.
+The child’s birth is then registered in the Swedish Population Register, and the child is assigned a personal identity number.
 When the child has been registered and assigned a personal identity number, you will receive a confirmation by post.
 You will also receive a form for registering the child’s given names and surname, and information about the regulations that apply when you are choosing a name for the child.

 If you have any questions, please fill in our contact form.